-- Unevaluated wetlands; - Cultural woodlands and cultural savannahs within the Urban System and Rural Service Centres meeting one or more of the criteria in Table 1 of the ROP.

-- Any other woodlands greater than 0.5 hectares (1.24 acres); - Regionally significant earth science Areas of Natural and Scientific Interest; - Sensitive groundwater recharge areas; - Portions of Historic shorelines; - Open space portions of the Parkway Belt West Plan Area; - Potential ESA's identified as such by the conservation authorities - Any other natural features and functional areas interpreted as part of the Greenlands System Potential Natural Areas and Corridors, by the individual area municipalities in consultation with the conservation authorities.
+- Unevaluated wetlands; - Cultural woodlands and cultural savannahs within the Urban System and Rural Service Centres meeting one or more of the criteria in Table 1 of the ROP; - Any other woodlands greater than 0.5 hectares (1.24 acres); - Regionally significant earth science Areas of Natural and Scientific Interest; - Sensitive groundwater recharge areas; - Portions of historic shorelines; - Open space portions of the Parkway Belt West Plan Area; - Potential ESA's identified as such by the conservation authorities; and - Any other natural features and functional areas interpreted as part of the Greenlands System PNAC's, by the individual area municipalities in consultation with the conservation authorities.

 NAC's and PNAC's represent natural features and areas that are considered locally significant.
 NAC's and PNAC's are considered locally important.
 Regional policies pertaining to NAC's and PNAC's defer their interpretation, protection, restoration, enhancement, proper management and stewardship to local municipalities.
+The EIS provides an assessment to determine if NAC's and PNAC's are present.

-2.4 City of Mississauga Official Plan (2017)
+2.4 City of Mississauga Official Plan (2019)